Freehily/anatomy-graphdb/databases/anatomy/README.md

    Add `--validate` to either command to enforce referential checks before exporting, and `--list-regions` to discover available directories under `configs/`.

+   Exercise data is included automatically.
+Use `--no-exercises` if you only want the anatomy graph, or set `--region all` / pass a comma-separated list (e.g., `--region upper_limb,lower_limb`) to aggregate multiple anatomy folders into a single export so every exercise → muscle link can resolve in one pass.

 2. Import into a local Neo4j instance (example commands):
    ```